Zequez/logseq-vault/pages/Second Brain.md

-- Information is a fundamental building block of our [[Intellectual Body]].
+- Information is a fundamental building block of our [[Intellectual Body]] work.
-- Your ability to manage the information around you.
+- You have an ability to manage the information around you.
+This ability can be enhanced.
 - Outsource the job of remembering to technology.
 - Cultivate a growing body of knowledge that is uniquely your own.
 - ---